Buck Rogers in the 25th Century (TV series): Concept and broadcast history

-The series' chief villain (at least in the first season) was Princess Ardala (played by Pamela Hensley), whose goal was to conquer the Earth while making Buck her consort.
-She was aided by her henchman Kane (played in the pilot film by Henry Silva and in the series by Michael Ansara).
-All of these characters were featured in the original comic strip except for Dr. Theopolis and Twiki (whose closest counterpart in earlier versions would likely be Buck's human sidekick, Buddy Wade).
-Kane (or Killer Kane as he was then known) was also featured in the 1939 film serial, and was actually the chief villain himself, rather than Ardala's henchman (Ardala did not appear in the film serial).
+The series' chief villain in the first season was Princess Ardala (Pamela Hensley), whose goal was to conquer the Earth while making Buck her consort.
+She was aided by her henchman Kane (Henry Silva in the pilot and Michael Ansara in the series).
+All of these characters were featured in the original comic strip except for Dr. Theopolis and Twiki.
+Kane (or Killer Kane as he was then known) was also featured in the 1939 film serial and was actually the chief villain himself, rather than a henchman; Ardala did not appear in the film serial.

-The pilot film depicted human civilization as fairly insular, with an invisible defense shield that surrounded the entire planet, protecting it from invaders.
-Civilization was restricted to a few cities; the main city seen in the pilot and weekly series was New Chicago, which was also known as the Inner City.
+The pilot depicts Earth as fairly insular, with an invisible defense shield that surrounds the entire planet, protecting it from invaders.
+Civilization is restricted to a few cities; the primary city seen in the pilot and weekly series was New Chicago (also known as the Inner City).
 Travel beyond the Inner City was hazardous, as much of the planet was said to be a radioactive wasteland inhabited by violent mutants (as Buck discovered when he visited the derelict remains of old Chicago).
+The TV series depicted a rather more robust Earth; it still had desolate regions, but additional cities were also featured, such as a 25th-century version of New Orleans.
+The series also had numerous episodes set on other inhabited planets, with the introduction of "stargates" that allowed for quick transportation between different star systems.